mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ### 5.2 Assistance in Development Environments (IDE)

-Integrated into an IDE like VSCode or Zed, an MCP client can expose source code files, change history, and tools such as linters or test runners, enabling the model to perform:
+When integrated into an IDE like VSCode or Zed, an MCP client can expose source code files, change history, and tools like linters or test runners, allowing the model to perform tasks such as:

 - Error diagnosis
 - Guided refactoring
 - Unit test generation
-- Context-aware code review
+- Context aware code review

-Key advantage: the model does not operate on isolated plain text, but on a structured and active context synchronized with the project.
+Key advantage, the model does not operate on isolated plain text, but on a structured and active context synchronized with the project.

 ### 5.3 Workflow Automation

 MCP allows the model to invoke external tools to execute automated tasks within a controlled session.

-Example: the model acts as an assistant to draft and send follow-up emails through an MCP tool connected to an email API.
+Example: the model acts as an assistant to draft and send follow up emails through an MCP tool connected to an email API.

 ```json
   {